 Version française après l’anglaise.

-One of the many reasons that I love life in Japan so much is that the cities are built to prevent any inconvenience : Konbini (convenient stores) everywhere opened 24/7 where there is ATMs, food, washrooms, and anything you need for the basic daily life (you can also pay your bills there or buy tickets), trains always on time and clean, amazing customer service, shops opened until very late (also on sundays), and clips to prevent ruining your manucure when your nail polish isn’t dry yet.
+One of the many reasons that I love livin in Japan so much is that the cities are built to prevent any inconvenience : Konbini (convenient stores) everywhere opened 24/7 where there is ATMs, food, washrooms, and anything you need for the basic daily life (you can also pay your bills there or buy tickets), trains always on time and clean, amazing customer service, shops opened until very late (also on Sundays), and clips to prevent ruining your manicure when your nail polish isn’t dry yet.